National Rail Conditions of Travel - Part F Your Refund and Compensation Rights

 29. Refunds on Tickets Which You Have Chosen Not to Use or Have Been Part-used

 29.1 If you purchase any Ticket(s) and then choose not to travel, you may apply for a refund from the original retailer, unless the terms and conditions of your Ticket(s) state otherwise.
-You must do this no more than 28 days after the expiry of the Ticket(s) unless the terms and conditions of your Ticket state otherwise.
+You must do this prior to your Ticket(s) first becoming valid for travel.
+Refund requests submitted once the Ticket has become valid for travel will only be considered in exceptional circumstances where evidence of non-use or part-use is supplied, and must be submitted no later than 28 days after the expiry of the Ticket(s).
+In the case of part-used Tickets where a refund is agreed, a deduction will normally be made for travel already undertaken.

-29.2 In such cases, a deduction from your refund in the case of part-used Tickets will normally be calculated on the cost of the journey(s) actually made.
-An administration charge may also be made, which will not exceed £5 per Ticket (£10 per Ticket in the case of Season Tickets, as set out in Part G); however, if the administrative charge and/or other deductions exceed the refund amount no refund will be payable.
+29.2 An administration charge may be made, which will not exceed £5 per Ticket (£10 per Ticket in the case of Season Tickets, as set out in Part G); however, if this exceeds the refund amount no refund will be payable.
 If a delay or cancellation on any leg of your journey is the reason you could not complete your journey, you are entitled to a full refund on any Tickets held for that journey under Condition 30.1.

 29.3 Your refund application will be processed as soon as reasonably practicable, and the refund paid within one month of receipt of your application.
+Refund applications are reviewed on individual circumstances and subject to the terms and conditions at point of sale.
+Applications deemed as fraudulent may result in further investigation and could lead to prosecution.

 29.4 The way in which your refund will be paid will depend on how your Ticket was originally paid for, as shown in the table below: